dapd007/v-calendar-scheduler/docs/guide/README.md

 The calendar provides a few callbacks for user interaction events, such as clicking a day, a time or an event.

 Check the [callbacks section](/guide/callbacks.md) to learn more.

+## Current Issues

+- Because of the new Event model, new Events **can't be created without a `startTime`**.
+This will be fixed in the next release with the introduction of Event model validators.